-The Authority will enter into a Continuing Disclosure Undertaking (the "Agreement") for the benefit of the Owners of the 2015B Bonds to provide certain information and notice of certain events to the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access system for municipal securities disclosure (accessible at http://emma.msrb.org/default.aspx) ("EMMA"), or through any other electronic format or system prescribed by the MSRB for purposes of paragraph (b)(5) of Rule 15c2-12 (the "Rule") adopted by the Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, as amended (the "1934 Act").
+The Authority will enter into a Continuing Disclosure Undertaking (the "Agreement") for the benefit of the Owners of the 2016B Bonds to provide certain information and notice of certain events to the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access system for municipal securities disclosure (accessible at http://emma.msrb.org/default.aspx) ("EMMA"), in electronic format as prescribed by the MSRB for purposes of paragraph (b)(5) of Rule 15c2-12 (the "Rule"), or through such other format or system as may be prescribed by the MSRB for purposes of such paragraph (b)(5) of the Rule adopted by the Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, as amended (the "1934 Act").
 The events which will be subject to notices on an occurrence basis and a summary of other terms of the Agreement, including termination, amendment and remedies, are set forth below.